devanSAGA/traces-table/README.md

 - [x] Interactive data table for traces with sorting and filtering
 - [x] Expandable rows to show span details
 - [x] Full Trace-Span view as a side drawer to analyse traces and spans hierarchy and their individual properties
+- [x] Add support for both light and dark themes

 ### Pending